monopole/snt/review/pods.md

 TUT_CON_MEMORY=10000Ki
 ```

-Define a function to create a pod, do so, then
+Define a function to create a pod,
-`get` the pod:
+and give it the label _avocado_:

 <!-- @funcToCreatePod @env @test -->
 ```